Chatterino/chatterino2/BUILDING_ON_LINUX.md

 `qmake-qt5 .. && make -j$(nproc)`

+## openSUSE Tumbleweed

+_Not tested in Leap, but the packages should be the same._

+1. Install all of the dependencies using `sudo zypper install libopenssl-devel libqt5-qtbase-devel libqt5-qtmultimedia-devel libqt5-qtsvg-devel libboost_filesystem-devel libboost_system-devel libsecret-devel boost-devel cmake`
+1. Go into the project directory
+1. Create a build folder and go into it (`mkdir build && cd build`)
+1. Use one of the options below to compile it

+### Using CMake

+`cmake .. && make -j$(nproc)`

+### Using QMake

+`qmake-qt5 .. && make -j$(nproc)`

 ## NixOS 18.09+

 1. Enter the development environment with all of the dependencies: `nix-shell -p openssl boost qt5.full pkg-config cmake`